fiatloux/LeadPagesYeoman/README.md

-### What is this repository for? ###
+### What is the LeadPages Yeoman Generator? ###

-An npm packaged [Yeoman](http://yeoman.io) generator that scaffolds a LeadPages Template Authoring Kit.
+Yeoman helps kickstart new projects.
+The LeadPages [Yeoman](http://yeoman.io) generator allows you to quickly scaffold out new projects, taking the manual setup out of the process.
+In a single command, you can build out the file & folder structure for a LeadPages template.
+Toggle on a few options, and you can have powerful, robust tools at your fingertips.
+All in less than a minute.

 ### What you need: ###

-* Install [NodeJS](http://nodejs.org) and install [Xcode](https://developer.apple.com/xcode/downloads/) (Mac only)
+* Install [NodeJS](http://nodejs.org) and install [Xcode](https://developer.apple.com/xcode/downloads/) (Mac)
+* Install [NodeJS](http://nodejs.org) and install [GitSCM](http://git-scm.com/download/win) (Windows)

 ### How to install?
 * Fire up your Terminal and install yeoman and LeadPages&trade; Template Generator `npm install -g yo generator-leadpages`
-  * If error asking for permission: try one or both:
+  * If you receive an error relating to permissions, here are some additional options:
-    - Run `sudo chown -R 'whoami' ~/.npm` to fix the permission issue.
-(Note: ' around whoami are the grave accent `)
+    - Run `sudo chown -R 'whoami' ~/.npm` to fix a potential permission issue.
+(Note: ' around whoami are the grave accent `), then try `npm install -g yo generator-leadpages` again
-    - If that still doesn't work, try `sudo chown -R 'whoami' /usr/local/lib/node_modules` (Note: ' around whoami are the grave accent `)
+    - If that still doesn't work, try `sudo chown -R 'whoami' /usr/local/lib/node_modules` (Note: ' around whoami are the grave accent `), then try `npm install -g yo generator-leadpages`
-	- If that still doesn't work, just add `sudo` in front and enter your password.
+	- If that still doesn't work, try `sudo npm install -g yo generator-leadpages` in front and enter your password.
+	- If you're still having problems, submit an issue [here](https://github.com/LeadPages/LeadPagesYeoman/issues).

 ### How to run it? ###

 * Fire up your terminal
-* Create a new folder and change directory into it: `mkdir <folderName> && cd <folderName>`
+* Create a new folder and change directory into it: `mkdir <folderName>`, then `cd <folderName>`
 * Type `yo leadpages` and follow the prompts
 * Start coding!